zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 More information on how to customize and use the factories can be found in detail [here](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#configure-your-test-suite).

-**2. guard**
+**2. Guard**

 Generate an empty guard file.

 ```bash
 $ docker-compose exec app bundle exec guard init
 ```
-A `Guardfile` will be generated in the root of your directory.
+A `Guardfile` will be generated in your app's root directory.
 We will now edit the generated guardfile to watch our directories.
 Comment all the uncommented lines then comment out the Rails 4 section.
 This is because the directory structure for rails 5 is similar to that of rails 4.
 The final guardfile:
 ```ruby
     guard :minitest do
    #commented code